Dr. Shirley's Web Courses

 Tyre was originally a city on an island off the Mediterranean coast.
 In order to conquer it, Alexander the Great built a causeway from the mainland to the island, which is still in existence

-Ugarit (now called Ras Shamra) was a kingdom and city of the Chalcolithic and Bronze Ages, which was destroyed ca. 1200 BC.
-At this site Archaeologists have discovered thousands of cuneiform texts, which are important for linguistic and historical studies
+Ugarit, now called Ras Shamra, was a kingdom and city of the Chalcolithic and Bronze Ages, which was destroyed ca. 1200 BC.
+At this site Archaeologists discovered thousands of cuneiform texts, which are important for linguistic and historical studies

 Asshur was the first capital of Assyria.